HomeDing/homeding.github.io/boards/index.md

 {{ imgCard(collections.all, item = '/boards/esp32/ttgo-t-display') }}

+## ESP32-C3 boards

+The C3 variant of the ESP32 is also supported.
+It has less IO pins and is not supporting touch input.
+As it is "cost-effective" RISC-V based SoC that may replace
+ESP8266 some time.
+The Arduino ESP32 supports this variant.

+t.b.d.

 ## Devices based on Esp8266

 ESP8266 is also used as CPU in various retail devices like sockets and switches but also WiFi lights.